johnwcowan/pdp8x/arch.md

     the AC, any overflow changes the L register from 0 to 1 or from 1 to 0.

-  * The 32-bit PC or program counter points to the next instruction to be executed.
+  * The 32-bit PC or program counter points to the next memory location to be executed.
 Its value is an unsigned integer between 0 and however much memory is installed in the system.

   The following registers are not visible to programmers and are used in this explanation; they may or may not correspond to actual registers:

+  * The 32-bit IW register holds the instruction word being executed.
+    It is always treated as a bit vector.

-  * The 16-bit IR register holds the least significant bits of the instruction currently being executed.
+  * The 16-bit IR register holds either the least significant bits or the most significant bits of IW.
     IR is always treated as a bit vector.

-  * The 16-bit IMM register holds the most significant bits of the instruction currently being executed.

   * The 3-bit OP register contains the 3 most significant bits of IR.